 Associate Professor, Center for Complex Systems and Brain Sciences and Psychology.
-Research Area: Psychophysical and computational approaches to visual and multisensory perception and recognition.
+Research Area: Computational modeling of perception, learning and action using deep neural networks embedded in robotic agents.

 Hahn, W. E., Lewkowitz, S., Lacombe Jr, D. C., & Barenholtz, E. (2015).
 Deep learning human actions from video via sparse filtering and locally competitive algorithms.
 Multimedia Tools and Applications , 1-14.

 Barenholtz, E., Lewkowicz, D. J., Davidson, M., & Mavica, L. (2014).
 Categorical congruence facilitates multisensory associative learning.
 Psychonomic bulletin & review , 21 (5), 1346-1352.

 Emeritus Professor, Center for Complex Systems and Brain Sciences.
 Research Area: Vision Science

 Biswal, Manas R., et al. "A Hypoxia-Responsive Glial Cell–Specific Gene Therapy Vector for Targeting Retinal NeovascularizationHypoxia-Regulated Gene Therapy in Retina."
 Investigative ophthalmology & visual science 55.12 (2014): 8044-8053.